postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

 ---

 Variables are symbolic names that represent the information you store in them.
-The information the variable represents can change, but the operations on the variable remain the same.
+The information the variables represent can change, but the operations on the variable remain the same.
 Variables in Postman work the same way.

 This topic covers: